What is consultancy?

 Individual University consultancy (as distinct from Private consultancy) this is where an individual would do some discrete consultancy for a client to solve a particular issue.
 They wouldn’t be paid directly by the client but may get a share of income (in discussion with HoS) which could be paid to them via the University.
 There is a limit to the number of days consultancy a member of staff can take.
-Permission must be obtained from the HoS and a form must be completed, which can be found here.
+Permission must be obtained from the HoS and a consultancy permission form must be completed (download a consultancy form worked example here).

 Other – this is for larger projects where there may be more than one person undertaking the work, which may consist of several of the indicative activities listed above, and the timescales would generally be longer than for individual consultancy.
 Non-centrally funded staff working on the project could be paid directly from the project and no income would be payable to the PI directly.
 Please contact your Contracts Manager directly with details of the proposed work.